jessegmeyerlab/2022-multi-omics-review/manuscript.md

 Integrative multi-omics analysis is a powerful approach to study complex biological responses and has gained popularity in recent years.
 To avoid the potential

-1, sample preparation for proteomics
+1, Sample preparation for proteomics

-2, sample preparation for metabolomics
+2, Sample preparation for metabolomics

 2.1 non-targeted metabolomics

  https://www.nature.com/articles/s41596-020-0341-5

 2.2 targeted metabolomics

 2.3 lipidomics